Skip to main content

 About the Author

-Sebastien Desnoulez is a professional photographer specializing in architectural, landscape, and travel photography.
-Trained in photography since the 1980s, he covered Formula 1 and reportage worldwide before devoting himself to fine art photography focused on composition, light, and emotion.
-He also shares his technical expertise through practical articles for passionate photographers, particularly about Nikon Z lenses and hybrid workflows.
+Sebastien Desnoulez is a professional photographer specializing in architecture, landscape and travel photography.
+Trained in photography in the mid-1980s, he covered Formula 1 races and reported from around the globe before devoting himself to a more demanding fine art photography practice blending composition, light and emotion.
+He also shares his technical expertise through hands-on articles for passionate photographers, built on a solid background in both film and digital photography.

 Tags